GosiaGie/antenka/README.md

 ## Adding Player Profile
-Player Profile is requirement to find matches and them slots.
+`PlayerProfile` is requirement to find matches and them slots.
 Age in `PlayerProfile` is calculated based on user's birthday.

 ```http